alexal1/Insomniac/README.md

 Save this file and replace values with ones that suit your needs.
 You can also delete any line if you don't need that limitation.
 Then put this file into a folder from which you launch the script and launch it as usual.

 ###Whitelist and Blacklist
-**Whitelist** – is used only for `--remove-mass-followers`.
-Users from this list will _never_ be removed from your followers.
+**Whitelist** – affects `--remove-mass-followers`, `--unfollow` and all other unfollow actions.
+Users from this list will _never_ be removed from your followers or unfollowed.

-**Blacklist** - is used for _all other actions_, including unfollowing.
-Users from this list will be skipped immediately: no interactions, no following, no unfollowing.
+**Blacklist** - affects _all other actions_.
+Users from this list will be skipped immediately: no interactions and no following.

 Go to Insomniac folder and create a folder named as your Instagram nickname (or open an existing one, as Insomniac creates such folder when launched).
 Create there a file `whitelist.txt` or `blacklist.txt` (or both of them).
 Write usernames in these files, one username per line, no `@`'s, no commas.
 Don't forget to save.
 That's it!